aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 This indicates that a `terraform apply` will create three new resources without destroying or modifying any existing ones.

-Next, run `terraform apply` to apply the configuration.
+Alright, now run `terraform apply`.
 Terraform will create the necessary resources making API calls to AWS.
-Once complete, you should see your lambda function's URL in the outputs:
+Once its complete, you should see your lambda function's URL in the outputs:

 ```
 Outputs: